 Why Is My Bedroom So Dusty?

-The first reason is dust has a higher density in a bedroom than any other place.
-This is because the bedroom is smaller than other rooms yet you have tons of stuff left opened.
+It is because dust has a higher density in a bedroom than in any other place.
+This is because the bedroom is smaller than other rooms yet you have tons of stuff left open.
 Hair, clothes/ bedding fiber, dust mites, pet dander, and microorganisms are some of the common bedroom dust contributors.
 These airborne particles will often fall on the wardrobe cabinet, bedside table, underneath bed, and makeup table.
 Another common reason is the central ventilation system or air conditioner filter is clogged.
 When you operate for long hours, the dirty filter will end up spreading more dust in a room instead of clearing it.

 - Bedding and paper fiber – From clothes, towel to magazine and children book, all these items consist of microscopic fiber.
 The fiber materials will break down in due time.
 The dormant fiber will then become airborne when you make your bed or simply sleeping on it.